 Mr. Galbraith earned a Bachelor of Commerce (Honours) degree from the University of British Columbia in 1985 and appointed a Fellow of the Chartered Accountants of BC in 2013.

 Mr. Zachary Newton is a Director at Thomvest Asset Management Inc., a private investment firm, where he is responsible for sourcing, executing and managing venture and non-venture investments.
-Mr. Newton also sits on the Board of Directors of ecobee Inc. and is actively involved with several community organizations, including as past Co-Chair of the Art Gallery of Ontario’s AGO Next program.
+Mr. Newton also sits on the Board of Directors of Carbon Engineering Ltd. and ecobee Inc. He is actively involved with several community organizations, including as a board member of Canada’s National Ballet School and past Co-Chair of the Art Gallery of Ontario’s AGO Next program.

 Mr. Newton received a J.D./M.B.A. from the University of Toronto and an B.A.
 (Honors) from Cornell University.